gradle/develocity-build-config-samples/convention-develocity-maven-extension/README.md

 > Note that you would publish your convention extension to your internal artifact provider, e.g., Artifactory or Nexus, for production usage.

 > [!IMPORTANT]
-> The artifact provider must be configured as a [Mirror](https://maven.apache.org/guides/mini/guide-mirror-settings.html) to Maven Central in order to correctly resolve the extension.
+> The artifact provider must be configured as a [Plugin Repository](https://maven.apache.org/settings.html#Plugin_Repositories) in order to correctly resolve the extension.

 #### Requirements